Km-Warda/Course-Documentations/Documentations/JAVA/Readme.md

     }
 }
 ```
-# OOP - Dealing with objects
+# OOP - Dealing with objects & Classes
 ### Inheritance
 Allows a **child class** (subclass) to acquire properties and behaviors from a **parent class** (superclass).
 This helps in code **reuse**, **extensibility**, and **maintainability**.
 A class inherits from another class using the `extends` keyword.
 ```java